Frequently Asked Questions

 How can I get CiviForm in my community?

 Adopting CiviForm requires working closely with program administrators, IT teams, and other stakeholders to successfully understand and meet the needs of programs and residents.
-See "Getting started" for a detailed look at the process.
-Hands-on support for adopting CiviForm is also available through the Google.org Fellowship program.
+See "Get Started" for an overview.
+If you want more detail, visit the "Implementation Guide" for a detailed look at the process.

 What technical capacity is necessary to deploy and manage CiviForm?